odinsy/movielibra/README.md

 ## Usage

-First of all you need to parse movies data from IMDB or TMDB.
-There are 3 ways to do it or you can just use an existing movies data from ```data/``` directory.
+First of all you need to parse movies data from IMDB or TMDB or you can just use an existing movies data from ```data/``` directory.

 ### CLI